-I loved talking to Ken Liu on New Books in Science Fiction and Fantasy about two very different projects.
+I loved talking to Ken Liu on New Books in Science Fiction about two very different projects.
 One was his translation of Cixin Liu’s THE THREE-BODY PROBLEM and the other was his new (and first) novel THE GRACE OF KINGS.
 Below is my post describing the interview (my 17th!) on the New Books Network.

 Short story writing, novel writing, and translating require a variety of skills and strengths that are hardly ever found in a single person.
 Ken Liu is one of those rare individuals who has them all.